 Venous thromboembolism (VTE) is a serious medical problem in which a blood clot develops or even blocks a blood vessel deep within the tissue.
 Specifically, VTEs develop in veins, which are the blood vessels that carry blood from the far reaches of your body back to your heart.
 You are most likely to develop these blood clots in your thigh, pelvis or lower leg, but dangerous VTEs can also form in your arm.

-Also known as venous thromboembolism, DVT is common.
-Scientists do not know exactly how many people develop DVT each year, but the Centers for Disease Control and Prevention (CDC) estimates that these blood clots could affect as many as 900,000 people in the United States each year, which works out to about 1 to 2 people out of every 1,000 Americans.
+Also known as Deep Vein Thrombosis (DVT), venous thromboembolism is common.
+Scientists do not know exactly how many people develop VTE each year, but the Centers for Disease Control and Prevention (CDC) estimates that these blood clots could affect as many as 900,000 people in the United States each year, which works out to about 1 to 2 people out of every 1,000 Americans.

-While anyone can develop DVT, some factors can increase the risk of developing this type of vein blood clots.
+While anyone can develop VTE, some factors can increase the risk of developing this type of vein blood clot.
 These risk factors include: